maitlahcen/maitlahcen.github.io/_pages/research.md

 In this paper, we examine how financial inclusion affects inequality and welfare through a monetary model where access to credit markets is endogenous.
 Calibrated to India, our model explains a significant share of consumption inequality and shows that direct transfers to bank account holders are the most effective policy for reducing inequality and improving welfare.

 ## Working Papers

-### [Racial Unemployment Gap and the Disparate Impact of the Inflation Tax](https://www.federalreserve.gov/econres/feds/files/2023017pap.pdf), with [Garth Baughman](https://www.garthbaughman.com/) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home) (revise and resubmit at the *Journal of Economic Dynamics and Control*)

-In this paper, we analyze the racial unemployment gap between Black and white workers in the United States using a monetary labor search model with two worker groups.
-Our calibrated model shows that the racial unemployment gap widens during downturns and reacts more strongly to shocks when aggregate unemployment is high.
-We also find that higher trend inflation exacerbates both the level of the gap and its sensitivity to shocks.

 ### [Asset Safety and Liquidity over the Business Cycle](https://www.dropbox.com/scl/fo/mn115fjcnrsylg7asvu71/AAzxHhV2ZNZYfn9XFBQUn6Y?rlkey=uomuab57mjwbr4sbvk0bdj4jb&dl=0), with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/), [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)